-If, like my husband, you can’t have Cornflour as well as Wheat, then you have a big problem with all the gluten free products on the market.
+If, like certain members of my family, you can’t have Cornflour as well as Wheat, then you have a big problem with all the gluten free products on the market.
 Just about every item contains corn of some sort and it comes it lots of different guises.

 - Corn Starch